soufiane13/alx-low_level_programming/0x01-variables_if_else_while/README.md

-README file for C variables , if , else ,while tasks
+README file for C variables , if , else ,while tasks ok